 Pansexual and Panromantic Awareness and Visibility Day is celebrated annually on 24th May.
-It is an opportunity for us to promote visibility for a lesser-known, but by no means rare, sexual orientation.
+It is an opportunity for us to promote visibility for a lesser-known, but by no means rare, orientation.
 It also allows us to show our support for pansexual and panromantic people.

 Here, you can read about the event, including an explanation of what pansexual and panromantic mean and how pansexuality is different to bisexuality.

 There will also be some links to content-rich resources to complement our writing.

 Pansexual, sometimes shortened to ‘pan’, is a sexual orientation.
 The root word ‘pan’ comes from the Greek word for ‘all’.
 Someone who experiences sexual attraction regardless of sex or gender may identify as pansexual or pan.
 Someone might be pansexual but have a different romantic orientation.
 This is different from being attracted to everybody; although pan people may be attracted to all genders, they are likely to still have personal preferences that dictate who they are attracted to, just as any other person with any other orientation may have preferences.

 Panromantic is a romantic orientation.
 A romantic orientation is how a person describes the sex(es) or gender(s) they are romantically attracted to.
 A person’s romantic orientation is not necessarily the same as their sexual orientation.

 Someone who experiences romantic attraction regardless of sex or gender may identify as panromantic.
 Someone might be panromantic but have a different sexual orientation.

 An excellent tool to introduce your students to the topic of gender and sexuality is our Understanding Gender and Sexuality Lesson Pack, which includes information on lesser-known identities.